 Now that I’m healed, I’m learning what it means to thrive, to pursue the abundant life that Christ promised us in Him.
 He proved faithful when I believed Him for healing, and now I’m trusting Him when He asks me to believe Him for wholeness.
 I’m not fully sure what that even means yet, but I know that it’s going to be painful… and beautiful.

 If there is one lesson I’ve learned this year, that’s it.
 That pain and beauty aren’t completely exclusive.
 Actually, more often than not, they enter your life and exist together.
-I’m learning that life doesn’t have to be one or the other, all darkness or all light, there is a balance that can be found where we’re acknowledging and letting ourselves feel the pain for the purpose of healing, and we can also learn to open our eyes to the beauty around us at the same time.
+I’m learning that life doesn’t have to be one or the other, all darkness or all light, there is a balance that can be found where we’re acknowledging and letting ourselves feel the pain for the purpose of healing, while also learning to open our eyes to the beauty around us.

 I write this for you, dear reader.
 Whatever you’re walking through right now, know that you don’t have to be stuck in the darkness.
 Take it slow, do the work of grieving and healing (because, trust me, whether you do it intentionally or not it will come out), and take each small step toward coming out better on the other side.